 The eastern Edinburgh features cover some of the less well known attractions on this side of the city.
 These include the traditional seaside attractions Portobello, and Musselburgh and its racecourse, a stately home in the form of Newhailes, and Inveresk Lodge Garden.
 Nearby is Prestongrange Museum, while Prestonpans is home to Preston Tower and Preston Cross.
 Beyond Prestonpans is the little known gem of Seton Collegiate Church close to the twin ports of Cockenzie & Port Seton and the old mining town of Tranent.
 Also nearby is the site of the 1745 Battle of Prestonpans.

 There are many fine hotels in and around Edinburgh, and you can read our hotel and dining reviews of The George Hotel, The Carlton, Prestonfield, Hotel du Vin, The Bonham, Norton House Hotel, Dalhousie Castle and Apex Waterloo Place.
 Another accommodation option is offered by The Knight Residence serviced apartments.
-Central Edinburgh offers many very good restaurants, including Field Restuarant.
+Central Edinburgh offers many very good restaurants, including La Petite Mort and Field Restuarant.

 West Lothian lies to the west of Edinburgh and has been at the heart of Scotland through much of recorded history.
 Linlithgow is no longer a large town by modern standards, but it remains very much the attractive focal point of the area.
 It grew to prominence because of its position, about mid way between Edinburgh Castle and Stirling Castle.
 Coupled with its proximity to harbour facilities on the River Forth at Blackness, Linlithgow grew in importance through the middle ages.
 From 1425 Linlithgow Palace had been built here by James I and his successors in a magnificent lochside location with views to the north.
 The palace was left in the ruins you see today by Government troops pursuing Bonnie Prince Charlie in January 1746.
 Close by is St Michael's Parish Church, Linlithgow.